 - What are you doing to be seen?
 Many motorists and pedestrians are not looking for cyclists - the part of our brain that registers threats doesn’t think that cyclists are dangerous.
 Bright clothing is important, getting eye-contact with motorists is key but the number one thing you can do to be seen is to use daytime running lights.
 A light on the front and the back will help other roadway users to see you.
 In addition to daytime running lights, you can also use a helmet with a light on the back such as our Kilowatt helmets from Serfas.

 E-Bikes can be a safe way to travel - their speed can allow you to get out of difficultly quickly and their pedal assist helps a whole family to ride together without having to wait for slower riders.
 Every day we hear about the freedom our friends are experiencing on their E-Bikes.
 However, you must be aware of the dangers of riding a heavy bike at quick speeds.
-If you would like to tell us your experiences on an Electric bike we would love to hear about it in the comments!
+If you would like to tell us your experiences on an Electric bike in Winnipeg we would love to hear about it in the comments!

 Are you still curious as to what an electric bike is?
 We have many different bikes in stock to try out.
 Give us a call or email anytime and we can schedule a time for your test ride.